Trails & Greenways

 Trails Around Livingston (TAL)

-Work with the Livingston Open Space Trust Committee to connect recreation destination points in Livingston by a system of trails and greenways so that hikers, kayakers, walkers, and cyclists can have interesting and long enough hikes, paddles and rides to a diverse set of points of interest to maintain their long-term enjoyment and conservation of the natural resources of Livingston.
+Work with the Livingston Open Space Trust Committee to connect recreation destination points in Livingston by a system of trails and greenways so that hikers, kayakers, walkers, and cyclists can have interesting and long hikes, paddles, and rides to a diverse set of points of interest to maintain their long-term enjoyment and the conservation of Livingston natural resources.

 Inventory and Maintain Records of Existing Parks, Recreation Areas, Trails and Open Space